Ho'oulu ka 'Ulu--Revitalizing Breadfruit

 Culture and history

 Tell the Story of the Culture and History of 'Ulu in Hawai'i: Tell the story of Hawai'i Island's long history with 'ulu with the intention of building upon this history to bring 'ulu back into common use.
-Breadfruit Festival 2011 was held on September 24, 2011, at Amy B.H.
-Greenwell Ethnobotanical Garden in South Kona, and next festival is scheduled for March 2-3, 2012 at Kua O Ka La Public Charter School in Puna, Hawai'i Island.
+The first breadfruit festival (Breadfruit Festival 2011) was held on September 24, 2011 at Amy B.H.
+Greenwell Ethnobotanical Garden in South Kona.
+Four additional Ho'oulu ka 'Ulu festivals were held on Hawai'i Island and Kaua'i.

 Create an Inventory of Existing Trees: Create an inventory of existing trees, including locations, uses, productivity, number of trees and species.
 This information will be used to increase knowledge about 'ulu field systems, preserve existing trees, determine quantity and feasibility of making the fruit available for distribution, determine which varieties work best in which locations, and determine location and varieties for new plantings.